 This photo was actually taken a while back to help out a blog reader who was working on a project illustrating how the trench coat is a timeless piece.
 I am wearing my vintage Burberry trench which I utterly love.
 Do you recognise the pose?
 I was reenacting the famous Meryl Streep pose in Kramer vs Kramer from 1979.
 The film was made 3 years before I was born so I think that proves the trench really is a keeper piece!
-The dress and boots are vintage finds too.
+The dress and boots are vintage finds too, but you can find similar chocolate brown boots in this Guess pair and I recommend ebay for finding vintage Burberry trenches.

 Following way 2: Vintage 80s dress and belt, with vintage inspired Vivienne Westwood t-bar shoes, Chanel boucle jacket and brooch, Wendy Brandes Little Woolfe necklace and ONecklace name necklace.